avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _CC BY-SA 3.0: https://creativecommons.org/licenses/by-sa/3.0/

+Within the species *V. cholerae* there is considerable variation in the surface structure of the O-antigen.
-Since the 1930s, *V. cholerae* isolates have been classified into **'serogroups'** on the basis of the antigenicity of the O-antigen in their LPS (`Murase et al 2022`_).
+A subgroup of *V. cholerae* bacteria that share the same distinctive surface structure in their O-antigen are said to belong to the same **'serogroup'**.
+Since the 1930s, *V. cholerae* isolates have been classified into many different serogroups on the basis of laboratory tests that reflect differences in the interactions of the the particular O-antigen produced by each serogroup with antibodies from the host (`Murase et al 2022`_).
 So far 210 different serogroups have been identified within *V. cholerae*, named O1, O2, O3, ...
 O210 (`Murase et al 2022`_).
 To determine whether a particular *V. cholerae* isolate belongs to the O1 serogroup, one can carry out a relatively rapid laboratory test, to see if the *V. cholerae* cells will agglutinate in O1 antisera (`CDC 1994`_); while to determine whether a
 *V. cholerae* isolate belongs to the O2 serogroup, one must test for agglutination in O2 antisera.
-In other words, the serogroup is a laboratory phenotype.
+In other words, the serogroup is a laboratory phenotype that reflects the surface structure of the O-antigen.

 .. _Murase et al 2022: https://pubmed.ncbi.nlm.nih.gov/35930328/